 The acquisition process

 Unless there are special difficulties, the process of buying a property takes about 6 to 8 weeks.
-Conducted by the buyer’s and seller’s respective lawyers (and not by a single notary), the transaction is divided into two main stages.
+Conducted by the buyer’s and seller’s respective lawyers (and not by a single notary) and possibly the real estate agent, the transaction is divided into two main stages.
 The first begins with the acceptance of the offer to purchase and ends with the “exchange of contracts”.
 The second stage corresponds to the period between the exchange of contracts and the completion of the sale (“completion”).

 1st stage: from the acceptance of the offer to purchase to the exchange of the contracts